eucalyptus/se34euca/selenium_ide/README.md

 attach-volume-from-inst-page -- Dashboard -> Instances -> Attach volume to instance

-attach-volume-from-volumes-page

-chk-allocate-ip
-chk-allocate-ip-1
-chk-associate-ip-land-ip
-chk-attach-volume
+attach-volume-from-volumes-page -- Dashboard -> Storage -> Volumes -> Attach volume to instance

+chk-allocate-ip -- Verifies IP address count on Dashboard is 2

+chk-allocate-ip-1 -- Verifies IP address count on Dashboard is 1

+chk-attach-volume -- Verifies there is a volume in "attached" state on Volumes Landing Page

 chk-create-key-pair
 chk-create-secutity-group
 chk-create-volume